barbazul/1kfa/mod_guide_gm.md

 ## Portray the World of the Touchstone List

 Firstly, **portray the world of the Touchstone List**.
-Deckahedron World is about characters who have decided to take up an adventure in the hopes of some fulfilling a strong need.
+1kFA is about characters who have decided to take up an adventure in the hopes of some fulfilling a strong need.
 It's your job to participate in that by showing the players a world in which their characters can find that adventure.